dodeleye99/accelerated-cpp/9_Classes/README.md

 * Class types, as explained above.
 * Specifying the accessibility of class members using the `public` and `private` keywords.
 * Defining **class constructors**, functions used to initialise an object defined by the class.
-    * The default constructor, a special kind of class constructor that takes no arguments, making it possible for objects defined by the class to have a well-defined initial/base state.
+    * The **default constructor**, a special kind of class constructor that takes no arguments, making it possible for objects defined by the class to have a well-defined initial/base state.
 * Initialising data members from a class constructor by defining a sequence of **constructor initialisers**, written after a semicolon `:` following the constructor declaration, and before its body `{...}`.